top of page

 Resist the urge to keep your eyes on the floor during the rollup.
 Instead, look up and turn your head with your body as you roll up.
 This might feel more scary than looking down but it actually enhances both safety and effectiveness.
 Yes, you do have to commit – this is a dynamic move.

-Join our online aerial silks community to access my exclusive full hip key rollup progression.
-You’ll start from the knot, focus on the proper starting position, harness your hips for momentum, and maintain awareness of your torso and gaze.
+There's no need to wait weeks to see if these tips work—get access to the complete, guided progression today and see the difference in your next session.
+Access my full technique outline for this skill and a complete step-by-step progression instantly.
+Join our Aerial Silks Online community today and get the full hip key roll-up progression so you can master this move faster and with more confidence.
+You’ll start from the knot, focus on the proper starting position, harness your hips for momentum, and maintain impeccable awareness of your body position and pathway.
 This platform is guaranteed to save you time, energy, and confusion, as I have laid it all out very clearly for you!
 PLUS you can message me with questions, including sending me videos!
 Scholarships are available for aerialists in need of financial support.